 A drying oil is an oil that hardens to a tough, solid film after exposure to air.
-The oil hardens through a chemical reaction in which the components crosslink (and hence, polymerize) by the action of oxygen (not through the evaporation of water or other solvents).
+The oil hardens through a chemical reaction in which the polymers cross-link (hence, polymerize).
+This is different from other painting mediums, such as watercolors, acrylics, gouache, etc., that dry by the evaporation of water or other solvents.

 To liberate oils from oil-bearing seeds and nuts, the cell walls are broken by grinding, rolling, or pressing under high pressure to liberate the oil.
 The general sequence of everyday operations in pressing oilseeds and nuts is as follows: